kablamo/mvp.kablamo.org/page/essentials/introduction/index.markdown

 Perl provides many builtin functions.
 They are powerful, fast, concise, and are mostly backwards compatible.
 Also you don't need to choose, install, and manage a module from MetaCPAN.
-Use of built in functions is widespread so its almost always worth learning how they work.
+Use of built in functions is widespread so it's almost always worth learning how they work.